 Educate - Have a look at Bloomberg’s Twitter page.
-By sharing financial and political news from around the world, Bloomberg’s aim is to educate and inform you.
+By sharing financial and political news from around the world, Bloomberg aims to educate and inform you.

 Inspire - Staying true to its tagline, Nike’s Instagram is filled with pictures and videos of inspirational people asking you to ‘just do it’.

-So, depending on these parameters, you must create content that ultimately helps people to feel good, learn something, feel connected and/or urge them to bring a change.
+So, depending on these parameters, you must create content that ultimately helps people to feel good, learn something, feel connected, or urge them to bring a change.

-This makes for the basics of content creation for social media.
-The following content growth hacks will help you determine the kind of content that interests your audience and the strategies you can employ for creating such content.
+It makes for the basics of content creation for social media.
+The following content growth hacks will help you determine the content that interests your audience and the strategies you can employ to create such content.

 Table of Contents

 - Analyze Social Media Content-Data